Showing posts with label Unsympathetic renovations. Show all posts

 • Folks don't grasp that older buildings represent our local materials and traditions.
 Not so the ubiquitous modern replacements, international in style, deprived of locality and period.

 • The idea that the demolition of older buildings is "progress."
-Probably caused by the buildings looking shabby and dilapidated, eyesores to be demolished, not repaired.
+Probably caused by the buildings looking shabby and dilapidated, eyesores to be destroyed, not repaired.

 • A lack of respect for the civilization that constructed the buildings.
 I suspect some of our buildings, like our place names and monuments, are associated with the bad old days of bigotry and oppression.
 Some may prefer to obliterate reminders of that past.